fhs49807/SWD_Library/README.md

 - ✅add returnMediaSuccess html page with details with return date, fee calculation
 - ✅add sections and shelf to successLoan page
 - ✅add "must login first" error when accessing return media before logging in
-- returnMediaSuccess page not showing genre and MediaType
+- ✅returnMediaSuccess page not showing genre and MediaType

 ## Database